josephjeganathan/BedeGaming.github.io/source/_posts/2015-06-04-orchestra-the-journey-of-a-javascript-framework-part2.markdown

 ## Orchestra the library

-We needed to remove this common code from applications, the next logical step was to convert Orchestra itself into a library.
+We needed to remove the common code in `helpers`, `mixins` and `models`.
+The next logical step was to convert Orchestra itself into a library.
 It has proven to be an inspired decision.
 Orchestra is now a library with it's own opinions about what tools to use for certain jobs, it extends Marionette and [Backbone.Radio](https://github.com/marionettejs/backbone.radio), provides access to utility libraries such as [lodash](https://lodash.com/) and helpers for things such as translation, currency and local storage.

 This reduces code duplication and simplifes our modules, rather than pulling in each dependency individually, we simply include Orchestra and know that it has all the tools we need.